-The Conceptual Site Plan utilized additional land to the north and east of the current site (which measures 33,589 m2 (8.3 acres)) as concept only, in order to reflect the Functional Space Program (for 2052).
-In total, an additional 72,439 m2 (17.9 acres) of land were required and utilized in the conceptual site plan.
-This brought the size of the proposed site (to satisfy a 30-year time horizon) to 106,028 m2 (26.2 acres).
-However, given that the life expectancy of the new buildings will be approximately 60 years, we, therefore, recommend that the Township retain at least 140,000 m2 (34 acres) of useable land to satisfy a 60-year time horizon.
+The Conceptual Site Plan required the use of additional land to the north and east of the current site (which measures $33,589 \text{ m}^2$ (8.3 acres)) in order to reflect the Functional Space Program (for 2052).
+In total, an additional $72,439 \text{ m}^2$ (17.9 acres) of land were required and utilized in the conceptual site plan.
+This brought the size of the proposed site (to satisfy a 30-year time horizon) to $106,028 \text{ m}^2$ (26.2 acres).
+However, given that the life expectancy of the new buildings will be approximately 60 years, we, therefore, recommend that the Township purchase at least $101,171 \text{ m}^2$ (25 acres) of adjacent, useable land to satisfy a 60-year time horizon.

-The Conceptual Site Plan is shown in Appendix B. More detailed design would be required, at a future date, once land is in place, to develop approvals and construction-ready drawings.
+The Conceptual Site Plan is shown in Appendix B. More detailed design would be required, at a future date, to develop construction-ready drawings.
 These drawings may utilize other options for laying out the site and the interior of the buildings.
 However, the same overall size of site (as recommended in this section) would likely be required.